Farm Crest Bakeries building: History

 The building was constructed in 1949 as a cookie factory, owned by Farm Crest Bakeries.
 Farm Crest was founded around 1930 as a cake manufacturer, based in Detroit.
 The founder's son, Raymond Grennan, assumed control of the company in 1936 and began its cookie manufacturing the following year.

 The building's construction was approved on June 23, 1947 and began in September of that year, and had an estimated cost of $350,000.
 It was to manufacture cookies for Farm Crest's Jersey Farm Baking Co. division, serving markets between the east coast and Mississippi River.
 The factory would take over cookie baking operations from the Detroit plant, with some staff to transfer to the Columbus plant, and a total staffing estimated at 200 workers.
 It began operation in May 1949, and was one of 80 manufacturers that exhibited at the "Made in Columbus Exposition" at Columbus City Hall that July.

 The building's grand opening was paired with news articles and congratulatory messages and ads spanning the first eleven pages of a November 1950 issue of The Columbus Dispatch.
 It was described as "the last word in industrial architecture", with modern lighting, sanitary materials in its construction, and an efficient layout.
 The opening celebration on November 19 included a six-hour open house with tours, games, prizes, and music, presided over by the city's mayor, James A. Rhodes.

 Around 1993, General Theming Contractors began renting a studio in the building.
 By 2003, it employed 50 artists there and desired purchasing the building, expecting further company expansion.
 It sought to find PCBs in the old facility, which had been used for recycling steel drums and appliances, and handled electrical transformers.
 Finding PCBs would then remove the requirement for a pre-sale EPA review.
 Around 2005, the site was awarded an $82,000 grant for an environmental assessment of the site under the Clean Ohio Fund.
 In 2008, Franklin County Child Services opted to rehabilitate the building and move two of its nearby offices into the space, though Franklin County commissioners later voted against the plan.

-A 2022 plan to redevelop the property involves demolishing the building.
+A 2022 plan to redevelop the property involved demolishing the building.
 A housing developer, Woda Cooper, submitted a proposal and variance request to the city in April 2022.
 The plan includes clearing the site and building two four-story buildings with 124 apartment units, in addition to storefronts on Livingston Avenue.
 An earlier proposal, shown to community groups, called for 134 units without storefronts.
 The site was added to Columbus Landmarks' 2022 list of most endangered properties.